grandeurdev/js-sdk/README.md

     ```
 5. Register a new device

-    In order to configure state of a device, first step is to register one (If you already have a device in your project and it is paired to a user account then you can skip this step).
+    To configure the state of a device, the first step is to register one (If you already have a device in your project and it is paired to a user account then you can skip this step).
 To do this, create a new model first and then register a new device (a model is like a template which defines the schema with which the device database will be initialized on device registration).
-Eventually pair the newly registerd device with a user account.
+Eventually, pair the newly registered device with a user account.
 This all can be done through [devices](https://cloud.grandeur.tech/devices) of the dashboard application.

 6. Add list all paired devices and logout button

     Now when we are done registering a new device to our project, it is time to implement the update device state and logout feature.
-So where the former feature will allow a user to state param of a device paired to user account, the later feature will utimately allow him to logout of his account.
-For this purpose, we will first add two buttons to the index page and then we will link them to a JS functions.
+So where the former feature will allow a user to the state parameter of a device paired to the user account, the later feature will ultimately allow him to log out of his account.
+For this purpose, we will first add two buttons to the index page and then we will link them to the JS functions.
 Before moving on, it is important to decide where should the data saved in the device namespace, either in the Summary or the Parms (a device database can store/classify data in two objects by default)?
-This question answered in [devices registary](#devices-registary) topic of the concepts section.
-So we will be store the state in the parms object.
-So now in `toggleDeviceState()` function, we will first query the server about current state and then we will send request to update the state.
+This question answered in [devices registry](#devices-registry) topic of the concepts section.
+So we will be store the state in the parameter object.
+So now in the `toggleDeviceState()` function, we will first query the server about the current state and then we will send a request to update the state.
 The updated code is as below

     ```html
     <!-- index.html -->